Tomb Raider II: Development

 Upon its release in 1996, Tomb Raider was a huge critical and commercial success for developer Core Design and publisher Eidos Interactive.
 According to one report, a sequel was being planned two months before the original was released.
 Co-designer Heather Gibson called the prospect of not making a sequel "unthinkable" given the work done on the original and its commercial success.
 Due to creative differences surrounding Lara's portrayal and the decision to make a sequel rather than an entirely new game, her credited creator Toby Gard left the company alongside designer Paul Douglas, prompting mixed feelings from the other team members.
 Programmer Gavin Rummery had been working with Gard and Douglas on a planned original title, but disagreed with their attitude towards the heads of Core Design and rejoined the Tomb Raider team shortly before Gard and Douglas left.

-The production schedule, estimated at between six and eight months, was extremely taxing for the team both physically and emotionally, with team members later describing the entire production as a prolonged crunch period.
+The production schedule at nine months was taxing with some team members later describing the entire production as a prolonged crunch period.
 Rummery described its production as "insane".
+However another programmer on the team, Andrew Howe, would say "I don't think the development of TR2 was particularly stressful...9 months is not long in game development, but TR2 was not a completely new game".
 Alongside Rummery and Gibson, co-designer Neal Boyd, producer Troy Horton, writer Vicky Arnold, and composer Nathan McCree also remained.
 The team was also expanded so the game could be produced in time; among them was future designer Andy Sandham, transferred over from production of Fighting Force 2 to work on the CGI cutscenes.
 Also new to the team were animators Stewart Atkinson and Joss Charmet.
 A team of six playtesters worked on the game throughout production right until it was sent for Sony's approval, playing through the game repeatedly to pick up bugs.